MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- end of tab-set -->

-#### Example: The PrintToPdfStream method to customize printing to a PDF stream
+#### Example: The PrintToPdfStream method to print to a PDF stream, using customize print settings

 This example prints the PDF data of the current webpage to a stream.